 EYSUVIS, INVELTYS or any product candidate that we develop that receives marketing approval may fail to gain sufficient market acceptance by clinicians, patients, third-party payors and others in the medical community.
-While there are no drugs other than EYSUVIS currently approved in the United States for the short-term relief of the signs and symptoms of dry eye disease, current treatments that are used in the United States for dry eye disease include over-the-counter artificial tears, Restasis®, Xiidra®, CequaTM, off-label use of corticosteroids and various drugs that are produced by compounding pharmacies.
+While there are no drugs other than EYSUVIS currently approved in the United States for the short-term treatment of the signs and symptoms of dry eye disease, current treatments that are used in the United States for dry eye disease include over-the-counter artificial tears, Restasis®, Xiidra®, CequaTM, off-label use of corticosteroids and various drugs that are produced by compounding pharmacies.
 Generic versions of Restasis are also expected to become available in the United States in the near future.
-Our current expectations regarding market potential for EYSUVIS are based, in part, on market research data we have commissioned.
-For example, based on three surveys we commissioned of 503, 297 and 500 dry eye disease patients in 2017, 2018 and 2020, respectively, which we refer to as our patient surveys, 75% to 90% of surveyed patients reported experiencing dry eye flares, and the most common reason given by patients for discontinuing the two leading branded dry eye treatments were insufficient efficacy, side effects and product price.
-In the 2020 patient survey, patients reported that dry eye disease impacts their quality of life and 63% experienced episodes of worsening symptoms.

-In a 2020 survey of 201 eye care professionals, or ECPs, nearly all, 99%, reported that their dry eye disease patients experience flares, but many underestimated the actual number of patients with flares.
-This survey also revealed that interest in prescribing EYSUVIS is high among ECPs, with 81% planning to trial/prescribe EYSUVIS within first three months of launch.
+Our current expectations regarding market potential for EYSUVIS are based, in part, on market research data we have commissioned, which indicated that interest in prescribing EYSUVIS is high among surveyed eye care professionals, or ECPs.
 However, it is possible that ECPs may continue to rely on other existing treatments rather than EYSUVIS.
-In addition, generic versions of any products that compete with any of our product candidates would likely be offered at a substantially lower price than we expect to offer for our product candidates, if approved.
-As a result, clinicians, patients and third-party payors may choose to rely on such products rather than our product candidates.
+In addition, generic versions of any products that compete with any of our products or product candidates would likely be offered at a substantially lower price than we offer our products and expect to offer for our product candidates, if approved.
+As a result, clinicians, patients and third-party payors may choose to rely on such products rather than our products or product candidates.